kprobst-fhooe/MID-special-topics/README.md

 - Lystbæk, Rosenberg, Pfeuffer, Grønbæk, Gellersen, 2022.
 Gaze-Hand Alignment: Combining Eye Gaze and Mid-Air Pointing for Interacting with Menus in Augmented Reality.
 In Proceedings of the ACM on Human-Computer Interaction, DOI: [10.1145/3530886](https://doi.org/10.1145/3530886)

 - Namnakani, Abdrabou, Grizou, Esteves, Khamis, 2023.
-Comparing Dwell time, Pursuits and Gaze Gestures for Gaze Interaction on Handheld Mobile Devices.
+Comparing Dwell Time, Pursuits and Gaze Gestures for Gaze Interaction on Handheld Mobile Devices.
 In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), DOI: [10.1145/3544548.3580871](https://doi.org/10.1145/3544548.3580871)

+- Namnakani, Sinrattanavong, Abdrabou, Bulling, Alt, Khamis, 2023.
+GazeCast: Using Mobile Devices to Allow Gaze-based Interaction on Public Displays.
+In Proceedings of the 2023 Symposium on Eye Tracking Research and Application (ETRA '23), DOI: [10.1145/3588015.3589663](https://doi.org/10.1145/3588015.3589663)

 - Cai, Hong, Wang, Lu, 2025.
 GazeSwipe: Enhancing Mobile Touchscreen Reachability through Seamless Gaze and Finger-Swipe Integration.
 In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI '25), DOI: [10.1145/3706598.3713739](https://doi.org/10.1145/3706598.3713739)